EDF's Work in China

 EDF has worked in China for +25 years to help curb greenhouse gas emissions and improve air quality.
-In collaboration with the Chinese government, industries, academic institutes, and individuals, our work focuses on three major initiatives: establishing an effective national carbon market that includes a rigorous cap on carbon emissions, accelerating cleaner energy alternatives to coal and slowing the growth of energy demand by greening the supply chain and promoting demand-side management.
+In collaboration with the Chinese government, industries, academic institutes, and individuals, our work focuses on three major initiatives: establishing an effective national carbon market, accelerating cleaner energy alternatives to coal and slowing the growth of energy demand by greening the supply chain and promoting demand-side management.

 What is Climate Corps?

 Climate Corps is an innovative fellowship program that trains talented and passionate graduate students and pairs them with companies and public institutions determined to meet their climate and energy goals.
 Climate Corps fellows spend a summer designing tools and recommendations to accomplish emission reduction goals by reducing energy consumption, procuring renewable energy, electrifying fleets, and engaging suppliers on emissions reduction strategies.
 Climate Corps is the go-to resource for meeting sustainability goals while also launching the careers of the climate leaders of tomorrow.

 Expanding Climate Corps to China

 Since introducing the Climate Corps program to China in 2014, more than 120 fellows have helped nearly 40 Chinese companies build capacity and advance high-impact climate and energy projects.
 From investigating the feasibility of renewable energy for local plants to analyzing sophisticated energy-saving solutions and more, Climate Corps fellows have enabled “host” companies to reduce their climate and environmental impact while cutting costs within their own operations and supply chains.